At MedExpress, we're open every day with a full medical team and digital X-rays on site, so your broken bone can be examined right away.

 Your MedExpress medical team will examine the break and order X-rays to determine the extent, type, and exact location of the break as well as the best treatment option and follow-up care.
 A fiberglass splint may be used to help immobilize less severe fractures and ensure that proper healing begins, though MedExpress does not provide casts or plaster for mending.

-More severe fractures may be referred immediately to an orthopedic specialist for evaluation for a variety of reasons.
+Certain types of fractures may be referred immediately to an orthopedic specialist for evaluation for a variety of reasons.
 Compound fractures, in particular, are at an increased risk of infection and will require emergent care.

 To ease discomfort, you can take pain relievers.
 Depending on the severity of the break, you may use over the counter pain relievers (acetaminophen, aspirin, ibuprofen) or may be prescribed a stronger medication.